Haven't spent enough on Candy Crush? Buy this $650 backpack

 When your competitors go low -- Angry Birds Duct Tape anyone? -- you go high.

-King, in partnership with clothing brand Moschino, has unveiled a line of swimwear and a backpack to show the world that hey, you dig throwing money at five-year old gaming apps.
+King, in partnership with clothing brand Moschino, has unveiled a line of swimwear and a backpack to show the world that hey, you dig throwing money at 5-year-old gaming apps.

-The new Candy Crush range consists of a $650 backpack, a $70 phone case, and a bathing suit for men ($250)and women ($300).
-The collection is available exclusively on Moschino.com until it sells-out.
+The new Candy Crush line consists of a $650 backpack, a $70 phone case, and a bathing suit for men ($250) and women ($300).
+The collection is available exclusively on Moschino.com until it sells out.